thompson318/emap/docs/dev/core.md

 - your own machine; or
 - the UCLH GAE, with access to real patient data.

+These instructions use `/gae/emap-instance-name` as an example of the Emap instance root.
+If you're not on the GAE you can choose your own path.

 The [`emap` script](../../emap-setup) is used to manage the multiple repositories and configuration files.

 ### Per-person one-off tasks